 Funnily enough Neil had never heard of Rainbow Bridge until we started fostering the oldies.
 He'd heard me and the vet nurse mention it and kept asking what it was so I told him I couldn't explain without blubbing but would show him when I got home.
 I googled it and brought the poem up on the screen and left him to read it on his own.
 He joined me on our bed a few moments later with tears pouring down his face and said he now knew why I couldn't tell him Since then we have always buried our babies in a small copse on the outskirts of Alnwick which is off the beaten track so no disturbance from people or dog walkers and we've christened it Rainbow Wood We buried Hattie there on Thursday afternoon - under a young Ash Tree, surrounded by Bluebells and Red Campion flowers and serenaded by birdsong

-Posts: 1,618 Animals I love: I am a big animal lover but i have a special place in my 💓 for Dogs and Cats.
-Pets I own: I am the owner of a Rough Collie called Riley and a rescue Cat Freddy.
+Posts: 1,719 Animals I love: I am a big animal lover but i have a special place in my 💓 for Dogs and Cats.
+Pets I own: I am the owner of 2 Rough Collie called Riley and Elsa and a rescue Cat Freddy.
 I have previousley owned 2 german spitz named Mitzi Moo and Phoebe my 2 little angelsxx gone but never forgotten xx

 I have also owned a rescue Cat named Sindy - Sleep tight my beautiful girl.xx